Germany in June: Everything You Need To Know Before You Visit

 Is Berlin cheap or expensive?

 Berlin is relatively affordable compared to other major European capitals.
-Sightseeing tours, accommodation, dining, and public transportation are budget-friendly, though costs vary depending on location and season.
+Sightseeing tours in Berlin, accommodation, dining, and public transportation are budget-friendly, though costs vary depending on location and season.
 Options are available, making it accessible to a range of travelers.

 Is Germany a good place to visit in the summer?